 A10 benchmarks your listing against several criteria, such as your Sales Rank, organic search optimization, and customer satisfaction-related metrics, such as reviews and order fulfillment rates.

 Visibility is also affected by paid channels.
 Ad placements, on average, can lead 382 customers to your Amazon listings.

 Boosting visibility means keeping performance high across all these areas.
 Fortunately, these naturally feed into one another, when structured correctly.

 A well-optimized listing puts your product in the hands of people who need it, decreasing the likelihood of customers leaving negative reviews.

 Amazon Internal Marketing encompasses all the tools at your disposal within Amazon.
 That includes Amazon search engine optimization (SEO) and Amazon advertising.

 Amazon SEO is the process of making your listing more visible to Amazon’s search engine through engaging and detailed copy, a smart choice of keywords, and professionally taken and properly formatted photographs.

-Certain factors that aren’t related to your copy, such as your pricing and shipping practices, also fall under Amazon SEO.
+Certain factors unrelated to your copy, such as your pricing and shipping practices, also fall under Amazon SEO.

 If that seems like a lot of work, you’d be right.
-But it’s work that’s worth doing if you want to be a professional Amazon seller.
+But it’s worth doing work if you want to be a professional Amazon seller.

 One reason is that Amazon is the most competitive shopping platform in the world.
-When you’re jostling with hundreds of other sellers for conversions, you’ll want to use all the different ways to promote products that you have access to.
+When you’re jostling with hundreds of other sellers for conversions, you’ll want to use all the different ways to promote products you can access.